tmnt-raphael/AddressBook/README.md

 ]
 ```

 The "name" data field is required for each object in the JSON.
-The find out what the other data fields' names are, look at the methods of the "Builder" class of the "Entry" class.
+To find out what the other data fields' names are, look at the methods of the "Builder" class of the "Entry" class.

 ## Further Documentaion